 Mitochondria are highly dynamic organelles that constantly divide and fuse in cells.
 Mitochondrial fission and fusion (mitochondrial dynamics) influence not only mitochondrial morphology, but also mitochondrial biogenesis, mitochondrial distribution within the cell, and cell death.
-Our research goal is to understand the roles of mitochondrial dynamics (fusion and fission)-related proteins in the regulation of mitochondrial function, genome stability, lipid metabolism, and neuron-glia communication, in Huntington’s, Parkinson’s and Alzheimer’s diseases.
+Our research goal is to understand the roles of mitochondrial dynamics (fusion and fission)-related proteins in the regulation of mitochondrial function, genome stability, lipid metabolism, immune response and neuron-glia communication in various neurodegenerative diseases.

 Mitochondrial protein and organelle homeostasis under normal and diseased conditions

 Mitochondrial proteostasis and mitochondria-associated autophagy (mitophagy) are events that are important to maintaining mitochondrial proteins and organelle quality.
-Using an unbiased proteomics approach, we are identifying factors that participate in these events, and aim to understand how protein homeostasis of mitochondria controls neuronal life, mediates cellular communications, and influences neurodegeneration.
+Using an unbiased proteomics approach, we are identifying factors that participate in these events, and aim to understand how protein homeostasis of mitochondria mediates cellular and sub-cellular organelle communications, and influences neurodegeneration.

 Development of mitochondrial enhancers for treatment of human diseases